Motivic integration and Milnor fiber: Hrushovski-Kazhdan style integration

+The first part of the paper relies heavily on \cite{HL:modified}, and hence we shall make extensive use of the notations and terminologies therein, starting with those in \cite[\S~2.1]{HL:modified}; pointers will be provided along the way.

 In this section, following the tradition in the model-theoretic literature, we work in a sufficiently saturated model $\bb U$ of $\ACVF$, together with a fixed parameter space $\bb S $, which is a substructure of $\bb U$.
 This is of course a matter of convenience, otherwise one needs to change the model one is working in whenever compactness is applied.
-We assume that the map $\rv$ is surjective in $\bb S$ (but the value group $\Gamma(\bb S)$ of $\bb S$ could be trivial) and the definable closure $\dcl \bb S$ of $\bb S$ equals $\bb S$ (there is no need to know what a definable closure is beyond this point).
+We assume that the map $\rv$ is surjective in $\bb S$ (but the value group $\Gamma(\bb S)$ of $\bb S$ could be trivial) and the definable closure $\dcl \bb S$ of $\bb S$ equals $\bb S$.
 Among other things, this latter condition implies that if $\Gamma(\bb S)$ is nontrivial then the underlying valued field of $\bb S$ is henselian (in fact this is equivalent to the condition $\dcl \bb S = \bb S$).
-So by a definable set we mean an $\bb S$-definable set, unless indicated otherwise.
+So by a definable set we shall always mean an $\bb S$-definable set, unless indicated otherwise.

-A pillar of the structure of definable sets in $\bb U$ is \emph{\cmin-minimality}, meaning that every definable subset of $\VF$ is a boolean combination of (definable) valuative discs.